TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 These are the steps you must perform:

 #.
-Make sure your system is setup as described in `in System Requirements <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/In-depth/SystemRequirements/Index.html#system-requirements>`_.
+Make sure your system is setup as described in :ref:`t3install:system-requirements`.
 #.
 Install base system: It is recommended to use Composer for installing as described in
-   `Installing TYPO3 via Composer <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/QuickInstall/Composer/Index.html>`_.
-   As an alternative, you can install
+   :ref:`t3install:install-via-composer`.
+As an alternative, you can install TYPO3 without Composer: :ref:`t3install:get-and-unpack-the-typo3-package`.
-   TYPO3 `without using Composer <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/QuickInstall/GetAndUnpack/Index.html>`_.
 #.
-After the base installation, you must follow these steps to `complete the installation <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/QuickInstall/TheInstallTool/Index.html>`_.
+After the base installation, you must follow the steps in :ref:`t3install:the-install-tool`.
-#. `Install the Introduction Package <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/QuickInstall/IntroductionPackage/Index.html>`_.
+#. :ref:`Install the Introduction Package <t3install:introduction-package>`.
    During installation, the Introduction Package will create several example pages and content, it will configure the web site and add a website template using the Bootstrap Package.